 - Medical history with records of symptoms like cough, fever, weight loss, fatigue, sputum production, night sweats

-- Chest x-ray (a picture of your lungs internally)
+- Chest x-ray (internal picture of your lungs)

-- High resolution CAT scan (similar to an x-ray but a more detailed picture)
+- High resolution CAT scan (like an x-ray but a more detailed picture)

 - Treatment of MAC requires a multi-drug regimen (more than one drug).